 News platform The Conversation

 Are you a researcher with a PhD?
 Are you interested in sharing your knowledge to a wider English-speaking audience?
 If so, The Conversation can be the forum you’re looking for.
 Karolinska Institutet is now offering help and advice on publishing your own popular science articles online in the UK edition of The Conversation.

 What is The Conversation?

 The Conversation is a politically unaffiliated international online platform for journalistic popular science articles.
 The platform is based on the principle that academic researchers write their own new articles, analyses and op-eds within their own fields of expertise – with the help of The Conversation’s own professional journalists and editors.
 The Conversation was launched in Australia in 2011 and now has ten editions in several languages, including a global edition.

 The Conversation’s UK edition has over 3.5 million readers a month.
 Much of the material on the platform is also republished under Creative Commons agreements by regular media outlets such as The Guardian, The Washington Post and Quartz.
 Adding in these secondary publications, The Conversation UK reaches a readership of over 10 million every month.

 The Conversation covers all scientific disciplines, not just the life sciences.
 The first Swedish university to join was Lund, later followed by Stockholm and now KI.

 The Conversation is financed by membership fees and support from some 500 research organisations and universities the world over.
-KI has signed an agreement with The Conversation UK, which also covers Sweden, Denmark, the Netherlands, Switzerland and Ireland, through the Stockholm Trio alliance.
+KI has signed an agreement with The Conversation UK, which also covers Sweden, Denmark, the Netherlands, Switzerland and Ireland.
 So the only cost to you as a contributor is the time you spend writing your article.